adamschwartz/web.scraper.workers.dev/README.md

 ## Deploying

-Web Scraper is deployed automatically when changes are pushed to master using a [Github Action](https://github.com/features/actions) and the [Workers CLI](https://github.com/cloudflare/wrangler).
+Web Scraper is deployed automatically when changes are pushed to master using a [GitHub Action](https://github.com/features/actions) and the [Workers CLI](https://github.com/cloudflare/wrangler).

 ## Author